vaibhavsagar/resume/README.md

 Experience
 ----------

+### PT.
+Infotech Solutions

+*Programmer* (November--December 2014): Developed mobile applications for Dominos and the Starbucks Card in Indonesia.

 ### Agile Digital

 *Junior Software Developer* (April--September 2014): Developed a single-page web application for finding affordable housing in Canberra and the front end of a native iOS application for user generated films.